ybhavanareddy/user-profiles-advanced/README.md

-# User Profiles Advanced
+# User Profiles Advanced App

 ## Overview
-This is the **Advanced** version of the Simplyfi Softech ReactJS Frontend Developer Assignment.
-It is a single-page React application that fetches user data from a public API, displays it as responsive profile cards using Ant Design, and includes interactive features like liking, deleting, and editing user profiles.
-The application is designed to work seamlessly on mobile, tablet, and desktop screens, closely replicating the demo at [react-advanced-assignment.psamd.now.sh](https://react-advanced-assignment.psamd.now.sh/).
+The User Profiles Advanced App is a single-page React application that fetches and displays user data as responsive profile cards.
+Built with Ant Design and React, it features interactive functionality such as liking, editing, and deleting user profiles.
+The app is optimized for mobile, tablet, and desktop screens, ensuring a smooth and consistent user experience.

 ## Features
 - **User Data Fetching**: Retrieves 10 user profiles from the JSONPlaceholder API (`https://jsonplaceholder.typicode.com/users`).